DAOrayaki/DAOrayaki-core/README_EN.md

 #### - Contribute Content

-1）cover DAO related projects
+1）Cover DAO related projects

 2）Translate/create DAO related articles

 #### - Suggest topic
-If you have some interested topic and wish daorayaki to research on it, you can  contact us or submit issue directly in this project
+If you have some interested topic and wish daorayaki research it, you can  contact us or submit issue directly in this project

 #### - Discussion and design of community governance mechanism
-Participate in the design and discussion of daorayaki community governance mechanism.
+Participate in the design and discussion of daorayaki governance mechanism.

 #### - Donate to DAOrayaki
 DAOrayaki is currently applying for GRANT on gitcoin, welcome to donate.